jamiefu/news-classify/docs/index.rst

 MIT News Classify is a package containing several natural language processing (NLP) and ML-based models that have been finetuned on the NYT Annotated Corpus and its predefined news tags.
-It was developed in Summer 2020 as a tool for topic classification using NLP with the Tegmark Group at MIT.
+It was developed in Summer 2020 as a topic classification tool using NLP with the Tegmark Group at MIT.
 Some of its models have been integrated into the Tegmark Group's other projects, such as `Improve The News
 <improvethenews.org>`_.

+See Installation and Usage to get started!
 For a full list of models and their documention, see the documentation under Package Reference.

 .. toctree::
    :maxdepth: 2
-   :caption: Get Started
+   :caption: quickstart

    installation
    usage

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Package Reference

+   models/quadsemble
+   models/trisemble
+   models/ensemble

    models/tf-idf
    models/tf-idf_bi
    models/doc2vec
    models/gpt2
    models/distilbert
-   models/ensemble
-   models/trisemble
-   models/quadsemble

    download
    aliases